Service map overview

 View host and target resources

 Host and target resource are connected with an edge line.
 When you select the line, a green dot is displayed indicating the edge was selected.
 Source and target resource details are also displayed in the Summary panel:

 Integrate topology explorer with service maps

 Creating a service map requires accurate knowledge of application dependency structures.
 You may often rely on tribal knowledge of application topology to create service maps when most of the dependency structures are captured by topology itself.
-To eliminate this problem, OpsRamp provides a solution wherein you can create Service Maps directly from Topology explorer page.
+To eliminate this problem, a solution is provided where you can create Service Maps directly from Topology explorer page.
 Creating Service Maps directly from the Topology explorer page reduces the time in configuring multiple filters to create a Service Map and also enables better alert correlation, more logical resource grouping and assignment of maintenance mode.

 You can create Service Maps for entities like HostName/IP Address, AWS, Azure, Google, Hypervisor environment and Kubernetes directly from the respective Topology explorer page.
 However, you cannot create a Service Map from Application topology.